Has anybody seen Ambit’s report?

 Hikal Ltd 2018 AGM- 8/08/18

 Compiled mostly from Q&A done by several shareholders.
-Might be errors on my end in listening so please confirm the data.
+There might be errors on my end in listening so please confirm the data.

 Identified few 100cr molecules in agro for both contract manufacturing and owned products